 This has become my go-to type of content.
 These are the articles that contain information that never really changes too much and is always relevant.

-For tips on how to write this type of article check out our recent post called, How to Write Evergreen or Cornerstone Content.
+For tips on how to write this type of article, check out our post How to Write Evergreen or Cornerstone Content.

 Here is your super classic type of article.
 It’s classic because it works.

 5 Ways to, 7 Secrets to, 3 Easy and Simples Steps to….
 List posts are loved by many blog readers, and they have some great benefits for the writer as well.
 I love how a list post article already has your format set up for me.

 For example, with this article, I started with the format.
 I brainstormed the ideas of the different types of content I wanted on the list.
 Then, I went back and wrote about each type of content.
 It made writing today’s article easy and time-effective.
 I’m a big fan of easy and time effectiveness.

 The problem-solving article is another favorite of mine.
 It is a favorite because it makes me think about what type of problems my readers and potential customers are having. and then I get to be the one who answers their questions.
 It also goes great with what we know about Google’s new search algorithm, Hummingbird.

 For more information about Google’s Hummingbird and why it impacts you as a writer, please check out our article, How Does Google Hummingbird Impact Me As a Writer?

 I love putting these types of articles together.
 Again, like above, these types of articles get you into the mind of your readers.
 It is also good practice to make sure that someone is asking the questions frequently, or else the article is misleading.

 - Answering Specific Readers’ Questions

 Our readers are an excellent source of inspiration.
 A great idea for an article is to answer a question that has been asked.
 An example of this is one of the first video blogs I did, 4 Reasons to Use YouTube to Embed Videos and How to Do It.